wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     (1C) Subsection (1A), and the amendments to, and revocations of orders under, this Part effected by [Schedule 2][35] of the Trans-Tasman Proceedings Act 2010, do not, however, affect the application of this Part to a judgment given in or by a superior court or an inferior court of Australia before the commencement of [subpart 5][34] of Part 2 of that Act.

-    (2) If the Governor-General is satisfied that, in the event of the benefits conferred by this Part being extended to money judgments given in the superior courts of any part of Her Majesty's dominions outside the United Kingdom, or given in the superior courts of any foreign country, substantial reciprocity of treatment will be assured as respects the enforcement within that part of Her Majesty's dominions or in that foreign country, as the case may be, of money judgments given in the superior courts of New Zealand, he may by Order in Council direct---
+    (2) If the Governor-General is satisfied that, in the event of the benefits conferred by this Part being extended to money judgments given in the superior courts of any part of the Sovereign's dominions outside the United Kingdom, or given in the superior courts of any foreign country, substantial reciprocity of treatment will be assured as respects the enforcement within that part of the Sovereign's dominions or in that foreign country, as the case may be, of money judgments given in the superior courts of New Zealand, he may by Order in Council direct---

-    *   (a) that this Part shall extend to that part of Her Majesty's dominions or to that foreign country; and
+    *   (a) that this Part shall extend to that part of the Sovereign's dominions or to that foreign country; and

-    *   (b) that such courts as are specified in the Order in Council shall, for the purposes of this Part, be deemed superior courts of that part of Her Majesty's dominions or of that foreign country.
+    *   (b) that such courts as are specified in the Order in Council shall, for the purposes of this Part, be deemed superior courts of that part of the Sovereign's dominions or of that foreign country.

     (2A) The fact that a particular court is not specified in an Order in Council is not taken to imply that the court is not a superior court for the purposes of this Act.